Ennar1991/ZydDash/BLE_Telemetry.md

 Byte | Value | Explanation, function
 --- | --- | ---
-00 | 0xAF | Address, always 0xAF for an ePowerFun scooter (0xAB for other vendors)
+00 | 0xAF | Address, always 0xAF for an ePowerFun scooter (0xAB or 0xA5 for other vendors)
 01 | 0x00 | Sub-address, 0x00 for packet 1
 02 | 0x19 | Total number of bytes contained in this message (including head and checksum) 03 | 0x01 | Unknown, always 0x01